Moroccan-Israeli peace rapprochement: An (un)expected surprise? | DW | 11.12.2020

 Thriving tourism: Moroccan Jews and Israeli Jewish tourists participate in a religious ceremony to observe the holiday of Sukkot.

-After the US' recognition of Morocco's sovereignty and the de facto annexation of the local Sahrawi nation in the Western Sahara, Feuer believes it is reasonable to assume that Sahrawi-backer Algeria is going to react.
-The result could be a shift in the region's conflicted area from the Israeli-Palestinian conflict to an Algerian-Moroccan conflict.
+After the US recognition of Morocco's sovereignty and the de facto annexation of the local Sahrawi nation in Western Sahara, Feuer believes it is reasonable to assume that Sahrawi-backer Algeria is going to react.
+The result could be a shift that moves the focus from the Israeli-Palestinian conflict to increasing tension in ties between Morocco and Algeria.

-Israel's Defense Minister Benny Gantz took to Twitter to state his support for the move, however Feuer emphasizes that there "is no peace agreement here now."
+Israeli Defense Minister Benny Gantz took to Twitter to state his support for the move, however, Feuer emphasizes that there "is no peace agreement here now."

 The royal palace in Morocco has issued a statement thanking the US for its recognition of their sovereignty and indicating that they plan to take a number of steps, such as creating liaison offices and resuming direct flights from and to Israel.